DOieGYuan/DPRS_with_HMs/README.md

 conda deactivate
 ```
 Details for binning see [here](https://github.com/DOieGYuan/DPRS_with_HMs/blob/master/shell/binning_wf.md)
-Now we get **MIMAG High- or medium-quality metagenomic-assembled genomes (MAGs)**.
+Now we get **MIMAG high- or medium-quality metagenomic-assembled genomes (MAGs)**.
-Or, skip this time-consuming step by downloading MAGs (entitled "new MAG-xxx") from [here](https://submit.ncbi.nlm.nih.gov/subs/wgs_batch/SUB8814347).
+Or, skip this time-consuming step by downloading MAGs (entitled "new MAG-xxx") from [here](https://dataview.ncbi.nlm.nih.gov/object/PRJNA592128).
 ### Taonomic classification
 See [GTDBtk manual](https://ecogenomics.github.io/GTDBTk/) for details in MAG taxonomic classification
 Here we use: